matrix-org/matrix.org/content/legal/privacy-notice.md

 ### 2.13 What should I do if I find a security vulnerability in the Service?

-If you have discovered a security concern, please email us at security@matrix.org.
+If you have discovered a security concern, please email us at <security@matrix.org>.
 We'll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
-We consider correspondence sent to security@matrix.org our highest priority, and work to address any issues that arise as quickly as possible.
+We consider correspondence sent to <security@matrix.org> our highest priority, and work to address any issues that arise as quickly as possible.

 Please act in good faith towards our users' privacy and data during your disclosure.
 White hat security researchers are always appreciated.

 ## Making a Complaint

 We try to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
-We encourage people to bring it to our attention at [dpo@matrix.org](dpo@matrix.org) if they think that our collection or use of information is unfair, misleading or inappropriate.
+We encourage people to bring it to our attention at [dpo@matrix.org](mailto:dpo@matrix.org) if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

-If you want to make a complaint about the way we have processed your personal information to the supervisory authority, you can contact the ICO (the statutory body which oversees data protection law) at https://www.ico.org.uk/concerns.
+If you want to make a complaint about the way we have processed your personal information to the supervisory authority, you can contact the ICO (the statutory body which oversees data protection law) at <https://www.ico.org.uk/concerns>.

 ## Document History

-- 1.0.0 - document creation - August 2018
+* 1.0.0 - document creation - August 2018
-- 1.0.1 - small fix in password section - October 2018
+* 1.0.1 - small fix in password section - October 2018
-- 1.1.0 - clarification update - August 2019
+* 1.1.0 - clarification update - August 2019
-- 1.1.1 - minor updates - September 2019
+* 1.1.1 - minor updates - September 2019
-- 1.2.0 - add metadata and remove slugs - September 2019
+* 1.2.0 - add metadata and remove slugs - September 2019
-- 1.2.1 - minor update - October 2019
+* 1.2.1 - minor update - October 2019
-- 2.0.0 - document revision and branding changes - July 2020
+* 2.0.0 - document revision and branding changes - July 2020
-- 2.0.1 - minor update - October 2020
+* 2.0.1 - minor update - October 2020
-- 2.0.2 - minor update - August 2022
+* 2.0.2 - minor update - August 2022
-- 2.1.0 - clarifications on processors - November 2022
+* 2.1.0 - clarifications on processors - November 2022
-- 3.0.0 - annual review and updates to processors - June 2023
+* 3.0.0 - annual review and updates to processors - June 2023
-- 3.0.1 - minor clarification of 2.12 - June 2023
+* 3.0.1 - minor clarification of 2.12 - June 2023
-- 3.1.0 - include references to archive.matrix.org and room visibility settings - July 2023
+* 3.1.0 - include references to archive.matrix.org and room visibility settings - July 2023
-- 3.1.1 - include details on Plausible and Donorbox - February 2024
+* 3.1.1 - include details on Plausible and Donorbox - February 2024
-- 3.1.2 - include details on Pretix and Pretalx for event management - August 2024
+* 3.1.2 - include details on Pretix and Pretalx for event management - August 2024
+* 3.2.0 - update 2.2.1 in light of MAS migration.
+Fix links.
+Update minimum age of use in light of DSA requirements - June 2025
+* 3.3.0 - update 2.2.1 to include information associated with paid plans.
+Changes to legal basis of processing. - July 2025

 **A note to other startups**: this document was heavily inspired by Balsamiq's plain English ToS document.
 We were impressed by their championing of plain English, and wanted to reproduce that as much as possible in our own legal documentation.
 Feel free to draw similar inspiration from this document, though be sure to get any documents you produce checked over by a lawyer.
 Good luck!